Draw a Tiny Table

 LaTeX preamble

-When rendering Quarto and Rmarkdown documents, tinytable will populate the LaTeX preamble automatically with all the required packages.
-For standalone LaTeX packages, these commands should be inserted in the preamble:
+When rendering a document from Quarto or Rmarkdown directly to PDF, tinytable will populate the LaTeX preamble automatically with all the required packages.
+For standalone LaTeX documents, these commands should be inserted in the preamble manually:

 \usepackage{tabularray}